 If you are feeding your baby formula milk exclusively, or combining breastfeeding with formula feeding, then your periods will probably start again from six weeks to three months after giving birth.
 You could be fertile two weeks before starting your periods again though, so if you’re not planning on getting pregnant again you need to consider using some type of contraception again pretty soon after having your baby.

 Even if your periods haven’t come back yet, you could still be fertile without knowing it.
-Using contraception again three to four weeks after giving birth can help give you the peace of mind that you won’t get pregnant again (even if sex is the last thing on your mind!).
+Using contraception again after giving birth can help give you the peace of mind that you won’t get pregnant again (even if sex is the last thing on your mind!).

-If you are breastfeeding your baby then some forms of combined hormone contraceptives (containing oestrogen and progestogen) are not safe to use as they may reduce your milk supply.
+If you are breastfeeding your baby then some forms of combined hormonal contraceptives (containing oestrogen and progestogen) may not be recommended as they may reduce your milk supply.